Macrometacorp/macrometa-graph-example/README.md

 ## ❓ How to use this demo
 You can use this demo to understand how to use Macrometa SDK to create graph database and perform operations on it.
 In sample data folder you will find sample data that you can use to import in Macrometa GDN.
+We suggest that you follow steps explained in [Graph setup](#graph-setup) section to import data and create graph.
+After that you can interact with graph using scripts in `create`, `read`, `update` and `delete` folders.
+(CRUD operations on graph)

 ## 🚀 Run it Locally